dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 great water ....

 - move content about normification here.
+- what happens when norms evolve faster than people can keep up?
+  - explain this as a metaphor to breaking the speed of sound, as we approach the singularity.

 ### [Hexagram 16: The Laplacian's Socioinformational Analogue, Not Simply "Enthusiasm"](#hexagram-16-the-laplacians-socioinformational-analogue)

-- what does this mean for normification
+- what does this mean for normification?
+- TODO: move notes from section on Information Consensus

 # The Statistical Mechanics of I Ching